 - You can use the triangular matrix method with n = number of frequent items - May save space compared with storing triples - Trick: re-number frequent items 1,2,... and keep a table relating new numbers to original item numbers

 Frequent Triples, Etc.

-- For each k, we construct two sets of k-tuples (sets of size k): - Ck = candidate k-tuples = those that might be frequent sets (support > s) based on information from the pass for k-1 - Lk = the set of truly frequent k-tuples
+- For each k, we construct

+- C_k = candidate = those that might be frequent sets (support ≥ s) based on information from the pass for k-1

+- L_k = the set of truly frequent k-tuples

 Example